 ORDER INTAKE UNDERPINNED BY CORE BUSINESS PROJECTS

-In 2021, our order intake came to \notin 11.1 billion, a drop of 13% on 2020, due to a decline in the number of major projects.
-The volume of contracts worth less than \notin 100 million grew by \notin 0.4 billion.
+In 2022, our order intake came to \in 8.5 billion, up 23% on 2021.
+The increase was mainly due to a high volume of contracts individually worth less than \in 100 million.